Estimated reading time: 13 minutes

 What causes the smell from e cigarettes?

-The smell you get by vaping at home or in your car is caused by tiny flavour compound particles in exhaled e cig vapour settling on hard and soft fabric furnishings.
+The smell you get by vaping at home or in your car is caused by trace particles of aromatic flavourings contained in exhaled e cig vapour.

 Most e liquids contain aromatic food flavourings, which are vapourised for only a few seconds every time users inhale.

-But when vapers exhale, any fragrance compounds in their e cigarette vapour that aren’t disturbed settle and leave a smelly residue on indoor surfaces, where they will linger until you remove them.
+But when vapers exhale, any fragrance compounds in their e cigarette vapour that aren’t disturbed will settle.
+You probably won’t notice residual smells after a couple of hours of vaping.

 Why do vape smells linger more in a room?